nestorSag/riskmodels/README.md

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt

-import riskmodels.univariate as univar import riskmodels.bivariate as bivar

 def fetch_data() -> pd.DataFrame:
   """Fetch data from different sources to reconstruct demand net of wind time series in Great Britain and Denmark.